vaibsh/cancer_classification/README.md

 ## Future Work
 - Experiment with other models and with greater hardware resources like GPU to find out the best model for this problem statement
+- Text data provided in the form of Abstracts, Title must be experimented with further in terms of pre-processing.
+For instance, does removing tags like "OBJECTIVE:", "BACKGROUND:", "IMPORTANCE:" have any impact on performance.
+Does combining title and abstract information have any impact on performance etc
 - There are 1000 data points in the input dataset, 70% of which are used for fine-tuning.
 This works well since the model is few-shot learner.
 But, performance gains, if any must be experimented with more data points
 - Misclassified PubMed articles must be manually inspected for any words/terms to find out why the articles are getting misclassified